-Works on rail projects (London Underground (LU) or Network Rail - (NR)) require special training before you are permitted on site - Sentinel ICI-LU for London Underground, and Sentinel with Personal Track Safety for Network Rail.
+Works on rail projects (London Underground (LU), Docklands Light Railway (DLR) or Network Rail (NR)) require special training before you are permitted on site - Sentinel ICI-LU for London Underground, and Sentinel with Personal Track Safety for Network Rail and Sentinel with Track Awareness for DLR.

 Additional training & certification may also be required.

-- > On arrival you must sign in and receive a visitor's badge - Always carry your certification. - > Receive a briefing including specific instructions. - Wear your PPE at all times - > Never enter the track environment until you are told it is safe to do so. - Only work on or near the track when under the protection of a Protection Master /PWT(LU) or a COSS (NR) - > Walk in the cess.
-Never walk on sleepers or the rails. - Beware of slip, trip and fall hazards. - > Follow the instructions of the Site Person In Charge (LU) or COSS (NR)
+On arrival you must sign in - and receive a visitor's badge (where applicable).

+- Always carry your certification. - > Receive a briefing including specific instructions. - > Wear your full PPE at all times. - > Never enter the track environment until you are told it is safe to do so. - Only work on or near the track when under the protection of a Protection Master PWT(LU) or a COSS (NR) or a PICOW (DLR). - > Walk in the cess.
+Never walk on sleepers or the rails. - Beware of slip, trip and fall hazards. - > Follow the instructions of the Site Person In Charge/COSS/PWT or PICOW.